-This project is fostering enterprise-driven transformation and increased production and profitability of smallholder cocoa in East Sepik, Madang, New Ireland and Chimbu Provinces of PNG.
+This project aimed to foster enterprise-driven transformation and increased production and profitability of smallholder cocoa in East Sepik, Madang, New Ireland and Chimbu Provinces of PNG.

 Cocoa production in Papua New Guinea (PNG) is an important driver of rural development – it directly involves about 150,000 smallholder farming families and accounts for 18% of agricultural exports.
 However, old cocoa plantings have become overgrown, resulting in low yields, under-harvesting and heavy losses to pests and diseases.
 This has led to widespread abandonment of the crop.